lambda-feedback/shimmy/docs/execution-paths.md

 configuration. `single-use` and `fresh` are lifecycle alternatives, not hidden fallbacks.
 Shimmy never changes lifecycle after a request fails.

+Preparation and background refill use a separate two-minute deadline so slow artifact imports do not widen request deadlines.
+Override it with `FUNCTION_WASM_PYTHON_PREPARE_TIMEOUT`; request execution remains controlled by `FUNCTION_WORKER_SEND_TIMEOUT`.
+The linear-memory ceiling remains configurable with `FUNCTION_WASM_MAX_MEMORY_PAGES`.

 Python Reactor does not expose host paths.
 Leave `FUNCTION_WASM_ALLOWED_PATHS` unset.
 Runtime modules are selected by the manifest-validated artifact profile, for example `base`, `numpy-core`, or